 This was supposed to look like a mushroom, but the resemblance has a lot of room for improvement.
 Putting the mediocre craftsmenship aside, the filling was also not impressive, making it a very ordinary bun.

 Baked Salted Egg Custard Bun $5.0

-The baked salted egg custard was runny when cut open, the filling was fragrant but a little to the sweet side, crust was fairly ordinary in texture and taste.
+The baked salted egg custard was still runny when cut open.
+The filling was fragrant but a little on the sweet side, crust was fairly ordinary in texture and taste.

 Baked BBQ Pork Pastry $4.8

 Steamed Crispy Rice Roll with Shrimp $ 4.7